AplaProject/apla-docs-en/introduction/api2.rst

 signtest
 ==============================
-**POST**/ Signs a string with the specified private key.
-It should be used only for API testing, because normally the private key should not be sent to the sever.
-The private key can be found in the directory where the server was launched.
+**POST**/ This command signs the string with the specified private key.
+It should be used only for API-testing purposes, since in actual operation private keys should not be passed to the server.
+The private key can be found in the directory from which the server is launched.
+If the signature is formed for subsequent transfer to /login, then the LOGINforsign string should be passed instead of forsign.

 .. code::